openaccesstoimmigrants/EmpowerItaly/README.md

 To achieve our goal, we will follow this procedure:

-1. **Define your research question:** Clarify the specific aspect of immigrant entrepreneurship we want to investigate.
+1. **Define your research question:** Clarify the specific aspect of immigrant entrepreneurship [IS IT REALLY ABOUT ENTREPRENEURSHIP?] we want to investigate.
 Refine our hypothesis question and determine the variables and data needed to address it.
 2. **Gather data:** Identify relevant data sources that provide information on immigrant entrepreneurship in Italy.
 Look for datasets that include details on immigrant-owned businesses, employment generated, sectors, and other relevant factors.
 Ensure the data is reliable and covers the desired time period.
 3. **Data preprocessing:** Clean and preprocess the data to ensure it's in a suitable format for analysis.
 This may involve handling missing values, addressing outliers, standardizing variables, and performing data transformations as needed.
 4. **Data exploration and analysis:** Conduct exploratory data analysis to gain insights into the characteristics of immigrant entrepreneurship in Italy.
 Visualize the data using charts, graphs, and statistical summaries.
 Perform appropriate statistical analyses to test your hypothesis and identify any significant patterns or correlations.